 Composition of Position: Inspired by Bernhard Leitner “Tonlinien” concept Bewegungen in not only an accentuation of architecture or a creation of acoustic objects, it enriches sonorous objects with a musical perspective.
 Here, architecture and objects form a physical basis for musical happening, which is classically represented by wavelength and frequencies.

 According to John Cage, Sounds or musical compositions are arrangements of timbers, pitches, volumes and durations, which are put into relation to each other.
 In this project I replaced pitches with position in space or along objects and created composition of positions.
 Musical changes do not happen spectral, but in space.
 Not in frequencies, but along objects and architecture.

 The first aspect comes clear when the special ranges from click to click stay small.
-Our perception can deal with this small changes in space and we recognize forms.
+Our perception can deal with this small changes in space and we recognise forms.